 - Live chat support only with Pro & Business plans

-- The email feature is still quite basic.
+- The email feature is better than Thinkific's, but still pretty basic.

 Which is best?